maiyuxiaoge/learning_note/os.md

 ## process stack
 - Stack	of	activation	records
   - One	per	pending	procedure
-- An	acitvation	record	may	store
+- An	activation	record	may	store
   - where	to	return	to
   - link	to	previous	record
   - automatic	(local)	variables